xackery/loot.inc/README.md

 /hotbutton GTribute /echo loot guildtribute 1
 # While holding an item, click this button to mark it to keep
 /hotbutton Keep /echo loot keep 1
+# Sort items so all known items go to bottom most bags
+/hotbutton Keep /echo sort
 # While holding an item, click this button to mark it to go to another person's inventory.
 (Not yet implemented)
 /hotbutton ParcelXackery /echo loot parcel Xackery
 ```